CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/voronoi_analysis.rst

   :align: right

 This analysis modifier calculates the Voronoi tessellation of the simulation box, taking the particle positions as Voronoi cell centers.
-By default two quantities are output by the analysis modifier for each particle:
+By default three quantities are output by the analysis modifier for each particle:

-The *volume* of the particle's Voronoi cell and the number of faces the Voronoi cell has.
+- The *volume* of the particle's Voronoi cell.
+- The number of faces the Voronoi cell has.
 Since the face count is equal to the number of nearest neighbors of a particle, this quantity is also called the *coordination number*.
+- The distance from the particle to the farthest vertex of its Voronoi cell.
+This distance is also the radius of the biggest empty sphere (ie. containing no particle) touching the particle.
+It can thus be used to quantify the size of the cavities near the particles, by assuming that particles are points with no size.
+For this reason the quantity is called *cavity radius*.

-The modifier outputs both quantities as new particle properties, which allows them to be referenced in subsequent analysis or filtering steps.
+The modifier outputs these quantities as new particle properties, which allows them to be referenced in subsequent analysis or filtering steps.

 Voronoi indices